OddBloke/ubuntu-standalone-builder/README.md

 In order to customise the contents of the built images, you can provide a parameter to `generate_build_config.py`, `--customisation-script`.
-The argument to this should be the path to a shell script which will be run within the chroot after all other image building is complete.
+The argument to this should be the path to a shell script which will be run within the image chroot after all other image customisation is complete.

 For example, if you wanted RabbitMQ server to be installed in all the images that are produced, you could write a shell script that looked